tomHep10/P2-Catch-Template-Fork/readme.md

 This is the "regular" way to work on programming quizzes and projects, and lets you use any IDE of your choosing, like CLion (my personal favorite).
 However, it depends on your local environment having all of the required packages and libraries, namely Git.
 Instructions are provided below, and you are welcome to ask any TA for help in setting up your computer, but if for whatever reason you are absolutely unable to get the toolchain set up, you should fall back on the Codespaces option, which is guaranteed to work.

 Catch2 is automatically pulled in to your project by our CMakeLists.txt configuration, and should require no extra work on your part (given that you have git installed and working).

+To get started, make a copy of the template repository the same way you did in Method 1 and then clone your new repository to your computer and open it in your editor of choice (or use its "Get from VCS" feature to open it directly).

 <!-- ### Installing Catch2 -->
 <!-- The provided CMakeLists.txt build file assumes that you are using Catch2 v3, which has much improved testing speeds over the previous versions.
 Instructions for installing the library system-wide are provided below, partially adapted from [Catch2's documentation](https://github.com/catchorg/Catch2/blob/devel/docs/tutorial.md). -->